What do the different lug sail types look like and what are the basic differences? How to choose? And yes, we have drawings and photos.

 Because there is so much sail and yard in front of the mast it is generally out of the way of the cockpit when dropped.

 It suits workboats well as they often have to go long distances in a straight line without much tacking or gybing.
-The dipping lug is also an excellent auxiliary sail for boats with a motor or that are rowed who want a powerful sail to be used when there is a long way to go and a good breeze.
+Boats with motors or those that are rowed find the dipping lug to be an excellent auxiliary sail.
+It provides a powerful sail option for covering distance.

 Description and Characteristics of the Gunter Lug

-The gunter lug looks very modern and is well known on that most popular of small boats worldwide – the Mirror Dinghy.
+The gunter lug looks modern and is best known on the world famous Mirror Dinghy.
 It also has a high performance pedigree, being the dominant performance rig though much of Europe from the early 1900s.

 The boat photo above is a classic Jollenkreuzer.